Search from over 600 centres in the UK

-My name is Liz Proctor, I took over the Sherwood Study Centre in 2017.
+My name is Liz Proctor, I took over the Kumon Sherwood Study Centre in 2017.

-I was first introduced to Kumon when my daughter secured a job as an Assistant at the centre.
-She subsequently moved away to university and my other daughter took over the role.
-My son has recently started on the maths programme, and I am already seeing his confidence grow.
+I was first introduced to Kumon when my daughter secured a job as an assistant at the Centre.
+She subsequently moved away to University and my other daughter took over the role.
+My son also completed part of the maths programme in the lead up to his GCSE exams, I saw his confidence grow to such an extent that he is studying maths at A level.

 I have worked as a Chartered Accountant for over thirty years, successfully combining a professional career with the demands of family life and enjoyed many years of interaction with young people through my involvement in various school activities.
 Kumon has allowed me to pursue a new challenge in an area I am passionate about – the education of young people.